 - Saturday Coffee Morning – every Saturday from 9:30am till 12pm, to support good causes.

-- In addition, there are Ploughmen’s Lunches, evenings of music, poetry and history.
+- In addition, there are Ploughmen’s Lunches, evenings of music, poetry, film and history.

 Regular users of the church premises include: